codefellows/code-301-prework/windows/wsl.md

 1. To set the password for postgres, type `sudo passwd postgres`.
 2. You will get a prompt to enter in your password.
 It will not show when you are typing, but it is still registering your key-strokes.
-3. Close the window and reopen and PowerShell WSL.
+3. Close and reopen the terminal.

 ## Using psql